 Cleaning granite countertops can be done quickly and affordably.
 The most important thing to do is protect your countertop from acids like vinegar.
 Cleaning granite countertops requires a little bit of your time, but it’s worth it.

 Cleaning Granite Countertops

-Cleaning granite countertops requires granite countertop cleaner, stone soap, or a mild dish soup.
-You can use any one of these products, but the granite countertop cleaner is convenient, affordable and probably your best bet.
+Cleaning granite countertops requires granite countertop cleaner, stone soap, or a mild dish soap.
+You can use any one of these products, but the granite countertop cleaner is convenient, affordable, and probably your best bet.

 Use a clean, soft cloth to clean the granite.
 Rinse the cloth when you are done and don’t use your cloth for any other cleaning projects.